 Supporting evidence is a crucial aspect of a successful MSC assessment process.
 The onus is on the client fishery to demonstrate their sustainability.
-Any supporting evidence provided to the assessment team is likely to increase the likelihood of a successful outcome and speed up the assessment process (an important consideration as the MSC timeline conditions have been tightened, so at worst a delay could lead to failure to complete the assessment in the requisite timeline, so that the assessment would have to start again).
+Any supporting evidence provided to the assessment team is likely to increase the likelihood of a successful outcome and speed up the assessment process (an important consideration as the MSC timeline conditions have been tightened, so at worst a delay could lead to failure to complete the assessment in the requisite timeline).

-For both Principle 1 and 3 for stocks managed at an EU level with advice from ICES much of the requisite information is readily publically available.
-For Principle 2 there is often more of a shortage of information which can lead to significantly reduced scores.
+For both Principle 1 and Principle 3 for stocks managed at an EU level with advice from ICES much of the requisite information is readily publically available.
+For P2 there is often more of a shortage of information which can lead to significantly reduced scores.
 It is therefore important to demonstrate:

-- The catch profile of the gears under assessment, including the discard and ETP profile. - The area of the fishery (ideally VMS or Succorfish or informed estimates if these are not available for inshore vessels) compared to the habitat types. - Any fleet level management initiatives such as gear modifications to reduce impact, Codes of conduct designed to minims impact, reporting requirements to demonstrate reduced impact, reports from observers, membership of responsible fishing schemes etc.

-Any appropriate assessments of gear impacts in European marine sites, or any management plans for those sites indicating that the impacts of the gears under assessment are acceptable.
+- The catch profile of the gears under assessment, including the discard and ETP profile. - The area of the fishery (ideally VMS or succorfish or informed estimates if these are not available for inshore vessels) compared to the habitat types. - Any fleet level management initiatives such as gear modifications to reduce impact, Codes of conduct designed to minims impact, reporting requirements to demonstrate reduced impact, reports from observers, membership of responsible fishing schemes etc. - Any appropriate assessments of gear impacts in European marine sites, or any management plans for those sites indicating that the impacts of the gears under assessment are acceptable.